shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-Next we will verify the request:
+Next, we will verify the request:
-For that we need to fetch the shop data from the database.
+For that, we need to fetch the shop data from the database.
 The shopRepository provides the getShopFromId method for that.
-The shopId can be accessed from the source part of the content of the request.
+The source part of the request contains the shopId.
+With that id, the shop is retrieved from the repository.
+The verifier then validates the request with the shop object.
+A failed validation raises an exception, thus stopping unauthorized requests from going through.
 {% code title="src/Controller/ProductController.php" %}
 ``` php
     public function productWritten(Request $request)